The Valhalla Sunset: A Cocktail Worthy of Valhalla

 By swapping the bourbon for Batch 22, we create “The Gilded Plane.”
 The caraway and dill notes of the American aquavit complement the orange bitterness of the Aperol and the herbal sweetness of the Amaro Nonino.

 The result is a lighter, more aromatic version of the classic that feels tailored for transitional seasons, perfect for late winter evenings or early spring afternoons.
-The aquavit cuts through the liqueurs’ sugar, providing a crisp finish that whiskey sometimes obscures.
+The aquavit cuts through the sugar of the liqueurs, providing a crisp finish that whiskey sometimes obscures.

 Ingredients: